 Yes.
 AAMC Physicians and nurses work weekly with members of the Anne Arundel County Department of Health to plan for and to provide collaborative services such as colorectal screenings, prenatal care clinics, and cancer education and screenings.
-Members of AAMC's Department of Community Health and Wellness meet monthly with members of the Health Department to plan and implement community health initiatives.
-In addition, AAMC staff, designated as participants in the County's Emergency Preparedness Program, meet with Health Department representatives on a quarterly basis.
+AAMC provides physicians and midwives to staff three (3) pre-natal clinics per week.
+Members of AAMC's Department of Community Health and Wellness meet monthly with members of the Health Department to plan and implement community health initiatives such as Health Smart and the Learn to Live Program.
+In addition, AAMC staff designated as participants in the County's Emergency Preparedness Program, meet with Health Department representatives on a quarterly basis.